isb-cgc/readthedocs/docs/source/sections/webapp/Saved-Cohorts.rst

 * Share: This will share the web view of the cohorts with users you select by entering the users e-mail.
 If the email address you entered in not registered in the database you are prompted with a message saying, "The following user emails could not be found; please ask them to to log into the site first:(email entered)."
+* Export to BQ(BigQuery): This will allow you to create a new table or append to an existing table.
+You must have registered BigQuery dataset with a Google Cloud Project on the registered Google Cloud Projects details page.
+  If a user wants to export their cohort to a premade table of their own, we require it to have the necessary columns.
+Here's the schema:

+  {
+        'fields': [
+            {
+                'name': 'cohort_id',
+                'type': 'INTEGER',
+                'mode': 'REQUIRED'
+            },{
+                'name': 'case_barcode',
+                'type': 'STRING',
+                'mode': 'REQUIRED'
+            },{
+                'name': 'sample_barcode',
+                'type': 'STRING',
+                'mode': 'REQUIRED'
+            },{
+                'name': 'project_short_name',
+                'type': 'STRING',
+                'mode': 'REQUIRED'
+            },{
+                'name': 'date_added',
+                'type': 'TIMESTAMP',
+                'mode': 'REQUIRED'
+            },{
+                'name': 'case_gdc_uuid',
+                'type': 'STRING'
+            }
+        ]
+    }

+  *Note:* You shouldn't ever set UUID to 'required' because sometimes a sample doesn't have a UUID, and the attempt to insert a 'null' will cause the cohort export to fail.

 ISB-CGC DATA and USER DATA tab
 --------------------------------